HandleDatabase#

 m_bucket

 ) where the first index is a initial size, and each subsequent entry doubles the previous entry.
 These base arrays are never freed, simplifying thread safety and allowing HandleDatabase to be mostly lockless.
-This array-of-arrays forms a non-contiguous indexable array where the base array and offset can be computed from a 32-bit index value (seeindexToBucketAndOffset
+This array-of-arrays forms a non-contiguous indexable array where the base array and offset can be computed from an index value (seeindexToBucketAndOffset

 - Handles and sharing